 Nowadays you can walk along the Caminito del Rey and enjoy some of the stages in which there are up to 600 metres deep.

-Some of the viewpoints are made of glass, but do not be afraid.
+Some of its viewpoints are made of glass, but fear not.
 They are very safe.

 What we can assure you is that years ago, these walkways did not exist and the walk along the Caminito del Rey was not suitable for people with vertigo.
 In 2015 it was restored and since then it has been an easy walk.

 The Caminito del Rey is approximately 3 kilometres long and you will not only enjoy the views.
-We recommend that you bring binoculars and a good camera as the wildlife in the area is very varied and beautiful.
+We recommend that you bring binoculars and a good camera as the wildlife here is extremely varied and beautiful.

-Just by saying Verano Azul, we are reminded of the day a Spanish TV series introduced us to the beauty of Nerja and all that it represents.
+Just by saying Verano Azul, we are reminded of the day a Spanish television series introduced us to the beauty of Nerja and all that it represents.

-A television series that produced many laughs and tears that remained forever in our hearts and from that moment on we have had an enormous desire to get to know the beautiful town of Nerja.
+A television series that produced many laughs and tears that stayed forever in our hearts and from that moment on we wanted to get to know the beautiful town of Nerja.

-The variety of hotels and gastronomy in Nerja will allow you to enjoy a splendid holiday, but there is even more.
+The variety of hotels and cuisine in Nerja will allow you to enjoy a splendid holiday, but there is even more.

-It is highly recommended that you get your reservation well in advance if you intend to discover and enjoy this magnificent kayak tour in Maro.
-The worldwide fame of the waterfall and cliffs of Maro means that it sells out very quickly.
+It is highly recommended that you get your reservation well in advance if you intend to discover and enjoy this magnificent kayak Tour in Maro.
+The worldwide fame of the waterfall and cliffs of Maro means that places are sold out very quickly.

 3- Gibralfaro viewpoint

-The Mirador de Gibralfaro, near the Gibralfaro Castle, is a hilltop viewpoint just outside the city centre.
+The Gibralfaro viewpoint, near the Gibralfaro Castle, is a hilltop viewpoint just outside the city centre.

 Walk up its tree-lined paths at sunrise or sunset for panoramic views of the city.

-The higher it is, the more striking the view.
+The higher it is, the more amazing the view.